isabella232/ios-verification-tutorial/readme.md

 }];
 ```

-What we are doing in the above code is to create a verification object, and then start the two step process of verifying a number.
+In the code above, we are creating a verification object and starting the two step process of verifying a number.
 If it fails, display an error message, otherwise continue to the **EnterCode** screen.
 In the starter project, I also prepared the **prepareForSegue:** method to pass the verification object to the EnterCode controller.

 ```
 - (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {